strauchlab/two-state-stabilization/README.md

 As output, the script creates two folders, one for each state (prefusion and postfusion), containing the mut_files to perform all-amino acid scanning at highly mobile regions.

 > [!NOTE]
-> Input PDBs should be aligned prior to running the script.
+> **1.** Input PDBs should be aligned prior to running the script.
+> **2.** Steps 4-8 are run independently for alanine-scanning-based and mobile-regions-based approaches.

 ### 4. Perform all-amino acid substitutions with the mut_files generated in step 3.
 Carry out all-amino acid substitutions using the same script as alanine scanning (2.3_alanine_scanning.sh).
 We recommend performing all-amino acid substitutions in at least two independent runs to ensure a robust analysis.
 In step 5, the results are combined, and outliers are filtered out.

 ### 5. Comparison of prefusion-vs-postfusion all-amino acid ddg results and selection of positions for combinatorial design: